kannanjayachandran/Full-Stack-Development/1_Fundamentals/Readme.md

 Web development is the dynamic process of conceptualizing, designing, building, and deploying high-quality, interactive, and visually stunning websites and applications.
 Web development can range from developing a simple single static page of plain text to complex web-based internet applications, electronic businesses, and social network services.

-We use almost all programming languages, technologies, and frameworks to build websites and web applications.In this section, we will learn about the fundamentals of web development.

 | Topic:                                       | Link                        |
 | -------------------------------------------- | --------------------------- |
 | **Introduction**                             | [Read](./Life_Cycle.md)     |